LucidMach/Blog/src/content/blog/viz-how-nn.md

 so in essense when neural networks learn they're slowly trying to approximate functions

 > a neural network with at least one hidden layer of a sufficient number of neurons, and a non-linear activation function can approximate any continuous function to an arbitrary level of accuracy

+## What Happens When 2 Neurons form a Network

 assume 2 neurons with a step activation function